usdot-jpo-ode/wzdx/README.md

 1. Continue reading about the [Purpose and Scope](#purpose-and-scope)
 2. Learn about using GitHub as a [tool for collaboration and support](/create-feed/README.md#collaborate-via-github).
-3. Use the [Data Tables](/data-tables/README.md) to understand the data components of the spec.
+3. Use [Feed Content](/feed-content) to understand the data components of the spec.
-4. [Create your own feed](/create-feed/README.md) using the example feeds and learn about the supported data files.
+4. [Create your own feed](/create-feed) using the example feeds and learn about the supported data files.
 5. Test your feed (coming soon).
 6. Publish your feed, and tell us about via avdx@dot.gov.